-A statewide evaluation of Colorado’s 21st Century Community Learning Center (21st CCLC) programs during the 2016-17 school year found positive gains related to student participants’ academic performance, engagement in school, and school-day behavior.
-Teachers reported that among students regularly attending the program and who were in need of improvement, a strong majority improved their academic performance (76 percent), class participation (73 percent), motivation to learn (66 percent), classroom attentiveness (66 percent), relationships with their peers (62 percent), homework completion (60 percent), and behavior in class (60 percent).
-Program directors were also surveyed and they discussed how the program provided a host of supports to students and their families, including creating a safe space for students, which also provided peace of mind for families; provided a place for students to build connections to their peers; and offered classes to family members, such as GED and ESL classes.
+A statewide evaluation of Colorado’s 21st Century Community Learning Center (21st CCLC) programs during the 2017-18 school year found positive gains related to student participants’ academic performance, engagement in school, and school-day behavior.
+Teachers reported that among students regularly attending the program and who were in need of improvement, a strong majority improved their academic performance (71 percent), class participation (68 percent), motivation to learn (67 percent), relationships with peers (63 percent), classroom attentiveness (62 percent), homework completion (55 percent), and behavior in class (54 percent).
+Subgrantees were also surveyed and reported progress in meeting or exceeding their performance measure in enrichment (57 percent), STEM (61 percent), health and wellness (53 percent), and attendance (60 percent).

 A statewide evaluation of Indiana’s 21st Century Community Learning Center (21st CCLC) programs uses comparative analysis to show that high-participating program participants are more likely to experience gains in academic performance and behavior when compared to students who participate in 21st CCLC programs less frequently.
 During the 2017-2018 program year, a higher percentage of participants who attended the program for 90+ days passed the English/language arts (52 percent), math (48 percent), and science (41 percent) state standardized tests compared to those attending less frequently.
 Teachers also reported that more than 6 out of 10 students attending 60 or more days and identified as needing to improve in the following respects, improved their academic performance (68 percent), classroom participation (64 percent), and quality of homework completion (63 percent).